dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/react.md

 ### Importing the Components

-To make the [Button](/uilib/components/button) Component work, we have to import it as well:
+To make the [Button](/uilib/components/button) component work, we have to import it as well:

 ```js
 import { Button } from 'dnb-ui-lib'